BititIO/bitpro-docs/source/index.html.md

 </aside>

 <aside class="notice">
   Return url is the url where the user can be redirected from the payment page.
+  You can set a global return url in your dashboard or directly on your order (if you set it directly in your order via `return_url` params, it will override the eventual return url set globaly in merchant).
   Not available with iframe.
 </aside>